 To enable SQL-only table access control on a cluster and restrict that cluster to use only SQL commands, set the following flag in the cluster’s Spark conf:

-This version of table access control lets users run Python and PySpark commands that use the DataFrame API, as well as SQL.
+This version of table access control lets users run Python commands that use the DataFrame API as well as SQL.
 When it is enabled on a cluster, users on that cluster or pool:

 - Can access Spark only via the Spark SQL API or DataFrame API.
 In both cases, access to tables and views is restricted by administrators according to the Databricks View-based access control model.